West Virginia Mountaineers women's soccer: 2015 season

 2015 was a record-setting year for West Virginia women's soccer.
 Aided by Canadian national team stars Kadeisha Buchanan and Ashley Lawrence, the Mountaineers set school records for wins (19), goals scored (61), fewest goals allowed (11) and shutouts (15).
-WVU put together a streak of nine straight shutouts, the longest streak in the nation in 2015.
+WVU put together a streak of nine consecutive shutouts, the longest streak in the nation in 2015.
 That run also tied the Big 12 record for consecutive shutouts (Nebraska posted nine straight shutouts during the 1997 season).

 WVU started the 2015 season by extending its program-best unbeaten streak to 20 games.
 The Mountaineers would restart that run following an early season loss to Virginia Tech, winning or drawing each of the next 16 games.

 2016 season

 In 2016, the Mountaineers continued to run through the competition.
 West Virginia posted an 8–1–1 record in non-conference play, opening the year with a 1–1 tie at defending national champion Penn State.
 The non-conference slate also included a 3–1 road win at Duke, the program's first victory over the Blue Devils.

 WVU's hot start continued into league play, where the Mountaineers won all eight of their conference matchups via shutouts, becoming the first team in Big 12 history to shutout all of its league opponents.
-West Virginia claimed a fifth straight Big 12 championship with a 3–0 win at TCU on October 21, 2016.
+West Virginia claimed its fifth straight Big 12 championship with a 3–0 win at TCU on October 21, 2016.
 WVU currently owns a 22-game unbeaten streak in regular-season league games, the longest streak in the history of the conference.